Academic Warning FAQs

 When should I adjust my schedule?

-- You may adjust your schedule through WebAdvisor at any time.
+- You may adjust your schedule at any scheduled advising appointment or walk-in registration event.

 I'm registered for more than 13 credits.
 What if I don't adjust my schedule?